moonblade/homelab-iac/README.md

 ### Log

+- Jan 9, 2025

+Had gotten more issues with dns not resolving within the cluster, so I'm gonna assume its to do with the machine, so trying to get resolved setup properly.
+After editing config I also linked the resolved file to it.
+Will see what happens.
+`sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf`

 - Jan 8, 2025

 Wanted tailcale to be setup automatically (the key dies in 90 days, oh well, its still better than nothing I guess).
 Aaaaaand sirius is unresponsive. well terraform destroy and recreate.